For the brown gunk:

 1. Melt the virgin coconut oil in a small metal saucepan or bowl on the stovetop.

 2. When the oil has melted, take it off the heat and stir in the cocoa, Splenda and coffee granules.
-Add the ground nuts, mixing well to break up any clusters of ground nuts to encourage an
+Add the ground nuts, mixing well to break up any clusters of ground nuts to encourage an even texture.

 3. Use this mixture to fill your candy molds, approximately 2 tablespoons per mold.
 Leave the molds in the refrigerator or freezer to set, and keep in the freezer until needed.